mmuddinhamza/CodeGuide/README.md

-# CodeTutor
+# CodeGuide

-CodeTutor is a Flask application that uses the Google GenerativeAI `palm` library to generate code examples and explanations based on a given topic and coding level.
+CodeGuide is a Flask application that uses the Google GenerativeAI `palm` library to generate code examples and explanations based on a given topic and coding level.
 It also answers questions about the generated code.

 ## Features